-- a) At the time of diagnosis. - b) At the time of initiation of treatment with an insulin secretagogue or modification of treatment involving insulin secretagogue medications. - One year after initiation of treatment with an insulin secretagogue or modification of treatment involving insulin secretagogue medications.

-d) As part of their Safety Critical Position Periodic Medical Assessment.
+- 1) At the time of diagnosis. - 2) At the time of initiation of treatment with an insulin secretagogue or modification of treatment involving insulin secretagogue medications. - 3) One year after initiation of treatment with an insulin secretagogue or modification of treatment involving insulin secretagogue medications. - 4) As part of their Safety Critical Position Periodic Medical Assessment.